informalsystems/vdd/fastsync/fastsync.md

 blockchain that satisfies the soundness requirements [TMBC-SOUND-?].

 #### **[FS-A-COMM]**:
-Communication between Fastsync and a correct peer is reliable and bounded in time.
+Communication between *FS* and all correct peers is reliable and bounded in time: there is a message end-to-end delay *Delta* such that if a message is sent at time *t*, then it will be received and processes by time *t + Delta*.
+(This implies that we need a timeout of at least *2 Delta* for RPCs).

 #### **[FS-A-LCC]**:
-The node executing Fastsync is following the protocol (it is correct).
+The node *FS* executing Fastsync is following the protocol (it is correct).

 ## Distributed Problem Statement